THIS AGREEMENT (THE “AGREEMENT”) IS MADE BETWEEN CURVEGRID INC. (THE "PROVIDER"), AND YOU (THE “CUSTOMER”). EACH A “PARTY” AND TOGETHER THE “PARTIES”.

 19. Confidentiality and Ownership of Customer Data

-Each party hereby undertakes not to, without the other’s written consent, disclose the others’ Confidential Information in whole or in part to any other party (save those of its employees, agents and sub-contractors involved in the provision of the Services and who have, and to the extent that they have, a need to know the same).
+Each Party hereby undertakes not to, without the Disclosing Party’s written consent, disclose the Disclosing Parties’ Confidential Information in whole or in part to any third party (save those of its employees, agents and sub-contractors involved in the provision of the Services and who have, and to the extent that they have, a need to know the same).

 The provisions of Clause 19.1 above shall not apply to the whole or any part of the Confidential Information to the extent that it is: